tikekar/YelpApp/README.md

    - [X] Infinite scroll for restaurant results.
    - [ ] Implement map view of restaurant results.
 - [ ] Filter page
-   - [ ] Implement a custom switch instead of the default UISwitch.
+   - [X] iOS 10 does not allow changing the on and off image for UISwitch.
+Changing it had no effect.
+So I only changed its background color
-   - [ ] Distance filter should expand as in the real Yelp app
+   - [X] Distance filter should expand as in the real Yelp app
    - [X] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
-- [ ] Implement the restaurant detail page.
+- [X] Implement the restaurant detail page.
+(Clicking the restaurant cell opens it in the map page)

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+-  When app opened, it asks for location services permission.
+If allowed, then show the businesses for current location.
+Else use the default SFO location coordinates
+- The selected categories will show up at the top of the list

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. auto layout of the business cell
 2.

 ## Video Walkthrough